joesustaric/ruby-proj/README.md

 Just a default project I can use as a ruby template for stuff.
 Trying to include all the good stuff off the bat.

 ### Quickstart
-To use this as a tempate for a new ruby project do this..
+To use this as a template for a new ruby project do this..
 1. Clone this project.
 2. Rename the directory to your new project
 3. `bundle install --path vendor`